Shmuly Yanklowitz: Jewish veganism

 Yanklowitz is vegan.
-Under Yanklowitz's direction, the SHAMAYIM: Jewish Animal Welfare launched the Synagogue Vegan Challenge in Summer 2017.
+He founded SHAMAYIM: Jewish Animal Welfare (previously known as the Shamayim V'Aretz Institute), an animal welfare and spiritual activism center.

 Yanklowitz has written extensively on questions of Jewish veganism and vegetarianism.
 He has argued that Jewish animal ethics can encompass both speciest frameworks and more egalitarian frameworks.
 Yanklowitz has opposed the shackle-and-hoist method of slaughter.

-In 2017, Yanklowitz was one of the rabbis who signed a statement by Jewish Veg encouraging veganism for all Jews.

-In 2022, Yanklowitz proposed ways for Jewish Vegans to wear Tefillin.